-For the calculation of NCIs, the correct description of London dispersion effects is indispensable.^{7,24} Accordingly, the parameterization of sophisticated dispersion corrections such as the D4 method to systematically correct DFT and in this case the r^2 SCANx hybrid functionals is specifically crucial.
+For the calculation of NCIs, the correct description of London dispersion effects is indispensable.
+7,24 Accordingly, the parameterization of sophisticated dispersion corrections such as the D4 method to systematically correct DFT and in this case the r2SCANx hybrid functionals is specifically crucial.
 The r2SCANx-D4 hybrid functionals with moderate amounts of HFX (10, 25%) yield systematically improved results for NCIs compared to the pure meta-GGA.
-For r2SCAN0-D4, the MAD for the NCI subsets of the GMTKN55, is reduced from 0.83 kcal·mol-1 to 0.62 kcal·mol-1, which is an improvement of -25%.
-Further, the description of hydrogen bonds (HB300SPX) is improved, reducing the MAD from 0.62 kcal·mol-1 to 0.53 kcal·mol-1.
-On average r^2 SCANO-D4 yields an improvement of 8% for NCIs.
+For r2SCAN0-D4, the MAD for the NCI subsets of the GMTKN55, is reduced from 0.83 kcal·mol-1 to 0.62 kcal·mol-1, which is an improvement of 25%.
+Further, the description of hydrogen bonds (HB300SPX) is improved, reducing the MAD from $0.62 \text{ kcal} \cdot \text{mol}^{-1}$ to $0.53 \text{ kcal} \cdot \text{mol}^{-1}$.
+On average $r^2 \text{SCAN0}$ -D4 yields an improvement of 8% for NCIs.
+Tentatively, this positive effects of HFX admixture can be attributed to a reduced SIE leading to smaller artificial intramolecular chargetransfer.
 Large amounts of HFX on the other hand, lead to increased errors for some subsets such as the L7 and IONPI19 benchmark sets with increased MAD by 17% compared to r2SCAN-D4.
 No improvement for any of the tested hybrid functionals is observed for the S30L and X40x10 (halogen bonds) benchmark sets, yet retaining the already excellent performance of the meta-GGA.
-Overall, the description of NCIs by the r^2 SCANx hybrid functionals in combination with the D4 correction is on par with other very well performing global hybrid functionals such as PW6B95-D4.
+Overall, the description of NCIs by the r^2SCANx hybrid functionals in combination with the D4 correction is on par with other very well performing global hybrid functionals such as PW6B95-D4.
 The excellent results obtained with the RSH ω B97X-V are not reached by any of the assessed hybrid variants.
-Also for NCIs the def2-TZVPP yields comparably well results for most subsets compared to a OZ quality basis set.
-Nevertheless, NCIs proved to be the most basis set sensitive subgroup assessed with percent increases in the MADs of up to 70% (r2SCANh-D4, IONPI19).
-All MAD increases due to basis set size reduction are still below $0.7 \text{ kcal} \cdot \text{mol}^{-1}$.
-Suprisingly, for the S30L even a small improvement of the MADs applying the def2-TZVPP basis set was observed (approx. $-0.15 \text{ kcal} \cdot \text{mol}^{-1}$).
+Also for NCIs the def2-TZVPP yields comparably good results for most subsets compared to a QZ quality basis set.
+Nevertheless, NCIs proved to be the most basis set sensitive subgroup assessed with percent increases in the MADs of up to 70% (r2SCANh-D4, IONPI19) relative to the QZ value.
+All MAD increases due to basis set size reduction are still below 0.7 kcal·mol-1.
+Suprisingly, for the S30L even a small improvement of the MADs applying the def2-TZVPP basis set was observed (approx. $-0.15 \text{ kcal·mol}^{-1}$).